hephaestus-compiler-project/thalia-popl-eval/README.md

 i.e., see [Extracting Library APIs in JSON](#extracting-library-apis-in-json).

-**NOTE 2:** To re-run the entire experiment that uses all the 95 packages requires approximately two weeks per compiler.
+**NOTE 2:** To re-run the entire experiment that uses all the 95 packages require approximately two weeks per compiler.
 Therefore,
 we suggest you consult the
 ["Extracting Library APIs in JSON"](#extracting-library-apis-in-json)